hdorgeval/puppeteer-core-controller/README.md

 - index: `number` (1-based index)

-get parent of each elements found in the previous step.
+Get the parent of each elements found in the previous step.

 ---